HMS Apollo (1805): Fate

 In June 1856, the 1st Battalion, The Rifle Brigade embarked on Apollo at Balaclava at the end of the Crimean War for their return to England.
 She was broken up at Portsmouth on 16 October 1856.

+Figurehead

+HMS Apollo was fitted with two different figureheads during her career.
+The original 1805 figurehead did not survive, and no explanation was ever given as to why a new one was required.
+Carver Edward Hellyer, of Hellyer & Sons was commissioned by the Surveyor of the Navy to provide a new figurehead and it is this figurehead that can be seen in the collection at the National Museum of the Royal Navy, Portsmouth.